WHAT TO DO IN ABU DHABI, UAE

 Visit Zaya Nurai Island

-When in Abu Dhabi, you need to plan a day trip to this private island.
+When in Abu Dhabi, you need to plan a day trip to this private island – beautiful Zaya Nurai Island.

 I missed out on some activities because I spent too much time at Zaya Nurai Island Resort.
-It is a private island that has been voted to one of Conde Nast Traveller UK’s most incredible islands.
+It is a private island that has been voted one of Conde Nast Traveller UK’s most incredible islands.
 It is just really beautiful!

 If you are in Abu Dhabi, consider a day trip to Dubai.
 I know not everyone likes the idea of a busy city, but I highly suggest at least a day trip to Dubai if you have one week in Abu Dhabi.

 There are buses from Abu Dhabi to Dubai for about 10€ ($11) return.
 However, whenever I wanted to use them, it was still not perfect as I would end up in the middle of nowhere in Dubai.
-So, I suggest either doing a guided tour from Abu Dhabi to Dubai or to splurge and take a taxi from Abu Dhabi to Dubai (prices depend on your starting point, but I always paid around 60€).
+So, I suggest either doing a guided tour from Abu Dhabi to Dubai or splurging and taking a taxi from Abu Dhabi to Dubai (prices depend on your starting point, but I always paid around 60€).

 FINAL THOUGHTS ON THINGS TO DO IN ABU DHABI